ld32/SmartSlurm/README.md

 # SmarterSlurm

-ssbath was designed to run https://github.com/ENCODE-DCC/atac-seq-pipeline, so that users don't have to modify the original workflow and sbatch can automatially modify the partions according local cluster settings.
+ssbath was designed to run https://github.com/ENCODE-DCC/atac-seq-pipeline, so that users don't have to modify the original workflow and sbatch can automatially modify the partitions according user's local cluster partition settings.

 # How to use ssbatch: